-The command displays a number next to each item so you can say the number to interact with the item. (numbers are always shown for items in a menu).
+The command displays a number next to each item so that you can say the number to interact with the item.
+(Numbers are always shown for items in a menu.)

 If item numbers aren’t shown continuously, the numbers disappear after you say the command.

-You can use various commands to interact with items, such as Click, Double click, Triple click or Long press.
-To see all the available commands, say “Show commands” to display the Commands window.
+You can use various commands to interact with items, such as Click, Double click, Triple click, or Long press.
+To see all of the available commands, say “Show commands” to display the Commands window.

 Use a grid